UMAprotocol/UMIPs/UMIPs/umip-157.md

    balance for the associated `l1Token` and `destinationChainId`.
 5. _Subtract excesses from unexecuted slow fills_: This section is similar to the one above but deals with cases where the slow fill leaf can never be executed.
 Find all `FilledRelay` events in the block range that have `totalFilledAmount` equal to `amount` (i.e. fills that completed a deposit) and that have `fillAmount` less than `amount` (i.e. fills that were not the first fill for a deposit).
 If the first fill for a deposit completed a deposit (`fillAmount == amount` and `totalFilledAmount == amount`), then there can be no excess left in the spoke pool because this would not have triggered a slow fill payment to be sent to the spoke.
 First we need to see if the first fill for this current fill triggered a slow fill.
 In previously [validated bundles](#valid-bundle-proposals), identify all matching fills for the same `originChainId` and `depositId`.
 Find the earliest such fill.
 Determine the block range of the root bundle proposal that contained this fill using [this logic](#determining-block-range-for-root-bundle-proposal) for the `ProposeRootBundle` event with a `bundleEndBlock` for the `FilledRelay.destinationChainId` greater than or equal to the `FilledRelay` block number.
 Find the last fill in this same bundle block range.
 The slow fill payment for the bundle should have been `FilledRelay.amount - FilledRelay.totalFilledAmount`, same as [this calculation](#computing-slow-relay-payment-amounts).
 Since we know that the current `FilledRelay` in this upcoming proposal 100% filled the deposit, we know that the slow fill leaf cannot be executed, so the entire slow fill payment must be sent back to mainnet.
 Subtract this (the preceiding slow fill payment from a valid root bundle that this fill ultimately completed) from the running balance.

+## Finding the Preceding Running Balance for an L1 Token
 We now need to add the preceding running balance value to the current one for a given `repaymentChainId` and `l1Token`.
 For each `repaymentChainId` and `l1Token` combination, older [RootBundleExecuted](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/HubPool.sol#L157-L166) events